ainstainer-ekul/Android-Automated-Test-Suite/README.md

 7. Open a browser with the node url ( ex. http://127.0.0.1:4723/wd/hub/status ) and check than the node is running

 Example of config is showns on the screenshot: https://www.dropbox.com/s/mgw4tjtm0o9tv1z/node_config_for_virtual_device.png?dl=0
+Also examples of config files are placed in exampleOfConfigFiles folder.

 ####In order to launch autotests of a specific feature:

 1. Open AndroidAppTestSuit folder
 2. Open a command prompt and launch command: runtests.cmd "Google Nexus 6_5.1_http://127.0.0.1:4723" testpath:Feature*Login*